galan/doctag_json_schema/README.md

 A tiny test-suite in /test ensures that all schema files contain valid json.
 The test are run after each commit by travis-ci(see batch above)

 To run the test locally you need ruby.
-First install the dependencies and then run it:
+First install the ruby-gem dependencies and then run it:

-    cd test
     bundle install
-    ruby validate_schemas.rb
+    rake spec

 ## Initiative Supporters a-z